 I don’t even want to go into details about the why’s and the what’s.
 About why I wonder why they are not attacking the white foreigners too.
 I don’t even read the news about the xenophobic attacks anymore.
 The images disturb me.
 I don’t think I was built to feel and take that much pain.
 I break into pieces.
 I am afraid that my heart would be filled with hate.
 Hate for ‘black’ South Africans.
 I’m seriously slipping into it so I try not to read about what wickedness they have been up to recently… but then if I hate, how am I different from them?
 Those people who are killing my people and other black African foreigners?
 How?
 Grouping every ‘black’ South Africans among the wicked ones just like the wicked ‘black’ South Africans have grouped all ‘black’ foreigners into a box of those who allegedly take their jobs, sell drugs and other alleged crimes?
 You see this does not make ‘hate’ and ‘killing’ acceptable.
 I remind myself that I have met wonderful ‘black’ South Africans.
 It is a constant battle not to let my heart be filled with hate.
 I want to hate.
 I seriously don’t know how Jesus does it, all that love even when we don’t deserve it?
 I duff my hat to Him today.

 If only it was that easy to pack up and leave.
 What about those who can’t leave?
 Who come from war-torn countries?
 Where am I going to start from if I go home now and yes, I am now used to this country even though it was here that I realized that I was black!
 Seriously!
 It was a rude shock!!
 This place has become my home in the last 6 years.
-I’ve fallen in love with this place, the mountains, the beach close to my home, the weather that has mood swings like a troubled woman, the first time I conquered my fear of heights and climbed Lions Head which is 2,195 ft above sea level (I’ll never try that again!), I discovered the love of running, of cycling, first place I ever saw penguins (I kept looking for Mumble and hoping I’ll see him do the happy feet dance!), the first time I ever fell in love was here and love also found me in this country.
+I’ve fallen in love with this place, the mountains, the beach close to my home, the weather that has mood swings like a troubled woman, the first time I conquered my fear of heights and climbed Lions Head which is 2,195 ft above sea level (I’ll never try that again!), first place I ever saw penguins (I kept looking for Mumble and hoping I’ll see him do the happy feet dance!) and I also discovered the love for running and cycling.

 If we were having coffee, I would tell you how this very moment I really, really miss home.
 The saying “there’s no place like home” makes so much sense right now.